isomerpages/govtech-gobusiness-main/_run-and-grow/government-assistance/toolkits-programmes.md

       <a href="https://www.enterprisesg.gov.sg/non-financial-assistance/for-singapore-companies/talent-attraction-and-development/internships/global-ready-talent-programme-for-companies/overview" target="_blank">Find Out More</a>

       **HR Diagnostic Tool**
-      <br>Upon completion of the diagnosis, you will receive an analysis of your company's current HR Maturity level and identify the areas for improvement.
+      <br>Upon completion of the diagnosis, you will receive an analysis of your company's current HR maturity level and identify areas for improvement.

       <a href="https://www.enterprisesg.gov.sg/financial-assistance/grants/for-local-companies/enterprise-development-grant/core-capabilities/human-capital-development/hr-diagnostic-tool" target="_blank">Find Out More</a>